 That’s nearly $125,000 a month.
 Nintendo legend Shigeru Miyamoto’s salary was $1.4 million.
 But then again, this is the visionary who created Mario and Link.

 Another aspect of salaries is the disparity between men and women producers.
 On average, men out-earn women by about $13,000 a year.
 Again, this doesn’t mean your fate is sealed.
 Take Jade Raymond, for example.
 The visionary behind the Assassin’s Creed series, introducing us to the shady Order of Assassin’s versus the Templar Order.

 She has become one of the most powerful female video game producers in history.
 Not only is she the head of the Splinter Cell franchise, (including the novels, movies, and games), but she’s also responsible for titles like the second Assassin’s Creed game, (my personal favorite), and Watch Dogs.
 She’s also sitting pretty on a nice $2 million net worth.

 Creativity has its benefits!
 A confluence of skill, luck, passion, great work ethic, and talent is what these producers also possess.

 So now you know what a game producer is.
 They’re like the doting parent of a game’s development.

-They tackle administrative responsibilities, day to day tasks, communication between different departments, and more.
+They tackle administrative responsibilities, day-to-day tasks, communication between different departments, and more.
 Like with any business, there are both failures and successes.
 You have tragic stories like that of John Romero, and you have meteoric rises like Todd Howard and Jade Raymond.

 Keep working, gamers.
 Who knows, you could be raking in the money too.
-It just goes to show you that game producer, although you’ll have to work very hard, can become an incredibly lucrative line of work, both financially and creatively.
+It just goes to show you that game producers, although you’ll have to work very hard, can become an incredibly lucrative line of work, both financially and creatively.